Beyond Fact Retrieval: Episodic Memory for RAG with Generative Semantic Workspaces: Concluding Remarks and Limitations

 In this work, we introduced the Generative Semantic Workspace (GSW) as a framework for equipping LLMs with human-like episodic memory.
 Its two core components—the Operator, which interprets local semantics within short context windows, and the Reconciler, which integrates and updates these representations over time—jointly construct a persistent, structured memory.
 This memory maps raw text into evolving configurations of roles, states, and interactions within a coherent global workspace.
 On the Episodic Memory Benchmark, GSW outperforms existing approaches in both accuracy and token efficiency, offering a scalable and interpretable alternative to long-context or retrieval-based systems.

 Nevertheless, we identify key limitations and avenues for future work.
-Firstly, GSW's evaluation, while utilizing EpBench for its strengths in spatiotemporal assessment, is constrained by the limited scope of current episodic memory benchmarks in thoroughly probing the complex evolution of actor roles and states within extended narratives; we are developing a more comprehensive benchmark to specifically address this gap.
+Firstly, GSW's evaluation, while utilizing EpBench for its strengths in spatiotemporal assessment, is constrained by the limited scope of current episodic memory benchmarks in thoroughly probing the complex evolution of actor roles and states within extended narratives; we are developing a more comprehensive benchmark to address this gap.
 Secondly, the present GSW implementation relies on a strong closed-source LLM (GPT-4o).
-Empirical validation of promising open-source alternatives \cite{yang2024qwen2, grattafiori2024llama, team2025gemma} within our Operator-Reconciler architecture is therefore essential.
-Expanding GSW to process and integrate information from diverse data modalities beyond text also presents an important direction for future development, aiming to broaden its applicability to more complex, real-world experiential inputs.
+Empirical validation of promising open-source alternatives \cite{yang2024qwen2, grattafiori2024llama} within our framework is essential.
+Expanding GSW to diverse data modalities beyond text is also an important direction for future work.